 - Student Veteran Roommate Options

 Residential Life supports the success of student veterans.
-Student veterans (individuals with prior military service), who elect to live in on-campus housing may request to live with a fellow student veteran or an older student by following the steps below.
+Student veterans (individuals with prior military service), who elect to live in on-campus housing but do not wish to live in the Veterans Community may request to live with a fellow student veteran or an older student by following the steps below.
 Questions?
 Contact Residential Life at (860) 486-2926.

 - Complete the housing application in ApplyOnline